Lumavate-Team/documentation/docs/3-platform.rst

 Studio
 ------
-A studio is a WYSIWYG designer application within the platform that allows users to assemble :ref:`experiences` using a reusable set of tools.
-These :ref:`experiences` can then be published to create the users own unique PWA.
+A studio is a WYSIWYG designer application within the platform that allows users to assemble :ref:`experiences <experiences>` using a reusable set of tools.
+These :ref:`experiences <experiences>` can then be published to create the users own unique PWA.

 There are two types of studios: production and development.

 * Production studios are the main studio where final published experiences are created for the public.

-* Development studios are testing studios that allow developers to try out their tools within an ref:`experience <experiences>`.
+* Development studios are testing studios that allow developers to try out their tools within an experience.

 What it does
 ^^^^^^^^^^^^